JoeK33/KittyCart/README.md

 # KittyCart

-Kitty Cart is a side-scrolling game in development.
+Kitty Cart is a side-scrolling game in development intended for Android release.